-- Which everyday life items could be used as an advertising medium, to promote your product or service in a funny or exciting manner?
+- Which everyday life items could be used as an advertising medium to promote your product or service funnily or excitingly?

-This was, of course, just a very small excerpt of questions the book provides, but I hope you get the idea.
+This was, of course, just a tiny excerpt of questions the book provides, but I hope you get the idea.

 8 Guerrilla Marketing Ideas for Real Estate

-So, I researched some already existing ideas and selected the right ones, and additionally brainstormed some myself.
+So, I researched existing ideas, selected the right ones, and brainstormed some myself.

-You might find them helpful as a real estate agent, real estate investor, or other real estate professional.
+You might find them helpful as a real estate agent or investor.